Colorado Dust-on-Snow Program

 Dust-on-snow research led by Dr. Painter continues at the CSAS’s Senator Beck Basin Study Area at Red Mountain Pass and at other locales in the Upper Colorado River Basin.

-CODOS Sites Overview Map.
-Click the map below for a larger version.
+CODOS Sites Overview Maps.
+Click the maps below for larger versions.

 The CODOS site atlas and KMZ file are available to CODOS stakeholders upon request.